 To visit Salzburg, I advise you to opt for the Salzburg Card (I’ll tell you about it in detail a little further down).
 The funicular ride and the visit to Hohensalzburg are included in it.
-Save time by buying it in advance with the link below:

 If you don’t want the full map, I still advise you to buy your entrance ticket for the fortress in advance by clicking here!

 2. Nonnberg Abbey

 At the foot of Fortress Rock, about a ten-minute walk from Hohensalzburg, is Nonnberg Abbey.

 The Baroque-style abbey houses sumptuous 12th century frescoes and offers a superb view of the Alps.